typesense/starlight-docsearch-typesense/README.md

-# `starlight-typesense` 🔋
+# `starlight-docsearch-typesense` 🔋

 Integrate Typesense search into Starlight

 ## Package

-If you are looking for the Starlight plugin package, you can find it in the [`packages/starlight-typesense/`](/packages/starlight-typesense/) directory.
+If you are looking for the Starlight plugin package, you can find it in the [`packages/starlight-docsearch-typesense/`](/packages/starlight-docsearch-typesense/) directory.

 ## Project structure

-This project uses pnpm workspaces to develop a single Starlight plugin from the `packages/starlight-typesense/` directory.
+This project uses pnpm workspaces to develop a single Starlight plugin from the `packages/starlight-docsearch-typesense/` directory.
 A Starlight documentation site is also available in the `docs/` directory that is also used for testing and demonstrating the Starlight plugin.

 ## License